 Compliance deadlines

-This timeline was correct at the time of writing, but is now out of date – for an up-to-date timeline see this page.
+This timeline was correct at the time of writing, but is now out of date – for an up-to-date timeline see this comprehensive implementation timeline.

 By 6 months after entry into force: